craftingcity/The-Known-World/Notes on the Multiverse/Inner/Underdark/Tables/Underdark Travel Table.md

 1 | Death.
 Something happened here.
 This one didn't make it.
 There is nothing to gain here.
 2 | Disease.
 A natural feature is affected.
 The sickness is visibly destructive.
 3 | Posion.
 This thing is intentionally destructive to you.
 There is nothing to gain here.
 4 | Group.
-Theres a lot of them, and you're in their space.
+There's a lot of them, and you're in their space.
-5 | One alone.
+5 | Alone.
 Its just this one, and maybe its bad still.
 6 | Treasure?
 Even odds its a trap.